 Position Size Calculator

-The most essential principles in trading is risk management.
+The most essential principle in trading is risk management.
 Whatever your strategy is, if you’re risking too much in a single trade, one mistake can ruin your account.
 This is the point where the calculation of the size of your position is a must.

-What is a Position Size Calculator?
+What is a position size calculator?

 • Size of the account